oat-sa/lib-lti1p3-core/doc/quickstart/interfaces.md

 **Notes**:
 - it is recommended to put in cache the service access tokens, to improve performances.
 Your implementation can then rely on an injected [PSR6 cache](https://www.php-fig.org/psr/psr-6/#cacheitempoolinterface) by example.

-### LTI tool service server access token generator interface
+### LTI service server access token generator interface

 **Default implementation**: [AccessTokenResponseGenerator](../../src/Security/OAuth2/Generator/AccessTokenResponseGenerator.php)

 To customise access token generation, an implementation of the [AccessTokenResponseGeneratorInterface](../../src/Security/OAuth2/Generator/AccessTokenResponseGeneratorInterface.php) can be provided.

-### LTI tool service server access token validator interface
+### LTI service server access token validator interface

 **Default implementation**: [RequestAccessTokenValidator](../../src/Security/OAuth2/Validator/RequestAccessTokenValidator.php)